neeitr0n/neeitr0n/README.md

 - 👋 Hi, I’m @neeitr0n
 - 👀 I’m interested in learning of networks, frontend & backend developing ;]
 - 🌱 I’m currently learning python & html; css; js
-- 💞️ I’m looking to collaborate on (nope, cuz i'm noob)
+- 💞️ I’m looking to collaborate on python projects, where i can get experience of teamwork and code writing.
 - 📫 How to reach me telegramm: @tinkoffisonlyone
 - 😄 Pronouns: he
 - ⚡ Fun fact: i'm 14 years old teenager, who live in post-soviet country, so sorry for my english. i knew, it's not pretty well, but i try to skill up it.